 The 16 8 diet is a version of intermittent fasting aimed primarily at weight loss.

 - The 16 8 diet is based on 16-hour fasting and 8-hour feeding.

 - There are no restrictions on the 8 hours you can eat, so the diet has become very popular, except it is not necessarily a healthy diet.

-- The diet may be excellent for those who eat varied and non-industrial, and unprocessed foods during the daytime.
+- The diet may be excellent for those who eat varied, non-industrial, and unprocessed foods during the daytime.

 - Those who eat industrialized foods in bulk during those 8 hours will find that they may lose weight in the early stages, but after that, weight gain and various side effects may also occur.

 What are the two types of intermittent fasting?

-- The more familiar and easier method to follow is the 16:8 diet, only eaten during the daytime.
+- The more familiar and easier method to follow is the 16:8 diet, which is only eaten during the daytime.
 (It is also essential to eat natural and unprocessed food.)

 - The second method is fasting for several days intermittently.
 This method is more challenging to perform.